 We suppose that any home country i at time t can either have a flexible (floating) or fixed (pegged) exchange rate with respect to some other base country.
-Let Δr{it} denote the change in short-term nominal interest rates in the home country, and let $\Delta r{b(i)t}^$ denote the short-term nominal interest in country i's base country, which can differ across i, hence the notation b(i).
-In the international historical dataset that we use (discussed in Section 3), these interest rates refer to three-month government bond rates, the closest measure to a policy rate that we were able to obtain (see, e.g., Swanson and Williams 2014 for an argument favoring medium term government rates to measure monetary policy effects).
+Let Δr{it} denote the change in short-term nominal interest rates in the home country, and let $\Delta r{b(i,t),t}^$ denote the short-term nominal interest in country i's base country at time t, which can differ across i and over time, hence the notation b(i, t).
+In the international historical dataset that we use (discussed in Section 3), these interest rates refer to three-month government bond rates, the closest measure to a policy rate that we were able to obtain consistently for our long and wide panel of historical data since 1870.4

-Denote $\widehat{\Delta r^}{b(i)t}$ movements in base country b(i) rates explained by observable controls for that base country, $X{b(i),t}$.
-Thus, $\Delta r^{b(i)t} - \widehat{\Delta r^}{b(i)t}$ denotes unpredictable movements in base country interest rates.
+Denote $\Delta \hat{r}^{b(i,t),t}$ movements in base country b(i,t) rates explained by observable controls for that base country, $x{b(i,t),t}$.
+Thus, $\Delta r^{b(i,t),t} - \Delta \hat{r}^{b(i,t),t}$ denotes unpredictable movements in base country interest rates.
 The idea is to take, not just the base country rate as exogenous with respect to the home country, but to control for any predictable movements in base interest rates that might have been expected by country i.
-Robustness checks based on directly using $\Delta r^{b(i)t}$ produced similar results to those reported below and are available upon request.
-Similarly, but for use later, we denote with X{it} the set of domestic macroeconomic controls used in determining the home interest rate in the absence of a peg.
+Robustness checks based on directly using $\Delta r^{b(i,t),t}$ produced similar results to those reported below and are available upon request.
+Similarly, but for use later, we denote with x{it} the set of domestic macroeconomic controls used in determining the home interest rate in the absence of a peg.